nessakura/thai-english-voice-translator/README.md

                 this.geminiApiKey = localStorage.getItem('geminiApiKey') || '';
                 this.speechSynthesisUtteranceEnglish = null;
                 this.speechSynthesisUtteranceThai = null;
-                this.currentMode = 'thaiToEnglish'; // Default mode
+                this.currentMode = 'thaiToEnglish'; // Default mode: Thai to English

                 this.initializeElements();
                 this.setupGlobalEventListeners();